-- (10) Other financial assets-current: Financial assets not separately listed on the balance sheet shall be presented as "other financial assets," with current and non-current assets distinguished on the basis of liquidity.
-Non-current assets shall be reclassified as "other financial assets-non-current." - (11) Forward exchange sale contracts receivable: Includes all New Taiwan Dollar amounts receivable on forward exchange sale contracts for hedging purposes, calculated as the amount of foreign currency sold in advance at the stipulated forward exchange rate on the contract date. - (12) Forward exchange contracts receivable-foreign currencies: Includes all New Taiwan Dollar amounts receivable on forward exchange purchase contracts for hedging purposes, calculated as the amount of foreign currency purchased in advance at the spot exchange rate on the contract date.
+(10) Other financial assets-current: Financial assets not separately listed on the balance sheet shall be presented as "other financial assets," with current and non-current assets distinguished on the basis of liquidity.
+Non-current assets shall be reclassified as "other financial assets-non-current."

+(11) Forward exchange sale contracts receivable: Includes all New Taiwan Dollar amounts receivable on forward exchange sale contracts for hedging purposes, calculated as the amount of foreign currency sold in advance at the stipulated forward exchange rate on the contract date.

+(12) Forward exchange contracts receivable-foreign currencies: Includes all New Taiwan Dollar amounts receivable on forward exchange purchase contracts for hedging purposes, calculated as the amount of foreign currency purchased in advance at the spot exchange rate on the contract date.

-Forward exchange contracts receivable shall be adjusted at the year-end (period-end) settlement date based on the spot exchange rate on that date, with a corresponding recognition of gains or losses on foreign exchange.
+Forward exchange contracts receivable shall be adjusted at the year-end (period-end) settlement date based on the spot exchange rate on that date, with a corresponding entry for recognition of gains or losses on foreign exchange.

-- (13) Discount on forward exchange sales (or purchases): All forward exchange purchases or sales as hedging transactions.
+(13) Discount on forward exchange sales (or purchases): All forward exchange purchases or sales as hedging transactions.
 Includes debit spreads between the spot rate and the forward rate on the contract date.
-Discounts on forward exchange shall be amortized over the stipulated forward exchange transaction period. - (14) Prepayments: Includes fee prepayments, prepayments for supplies, and other prepayments.
+Discounts on forward exchange shall be amortized over the stipulated forward exchange transaction period.